iNethi/app/README.md

 ### Keycloak Essentials
 1. Make sure refresh tokes are enabled
-2. Your user is granted offline access else you cannot use the refresh tokena
+2. Your user is granted offline access else you cannot use the refresh token
 3. Your user has the 'create_wallet' role.

 ## Running the code